Facepunch/Facepunch.Steamworks/README.md

 * They're not up to date.
 * They require a 3rd party native dll.
 * They can't be compiled into a standalone dll (in Unity).
+* They're not free
-* They have a license.
+* They have a restrictive license.

 C# is meant to make things easier.
 So lets try to wrap it up in a way that makes it all easier.